If you’re like us and you transitioned most (or all) of your business to working remotely in 2020, we can relate to your experiences!

 …using technology and the great outdoors

 Let’s appreciate our ability to work from a patio or a barn!
-Twenty years ago that would not have been the case for many businesses.
+Twenty years ago that would not have been the case for businesses.
 It’s the best of both worlds.
 We can make sales calls while appreciating a nice view.
-That’s not something to dread – embrace it!
+That’s something to embrace.